boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/grid.md

 #### Fit to content

 The columns in the grid can be made to auto-size based on the length of the content of the column. `This option is not enabled by default.`

-#### Allow Text Wrap

-This allows you to wrapping whole the text if text length is high.

 #### Horizontal grid lines